Great Lines Heritage Park: Medway Park Sports Centre

 The public house was originally a farmhouse (at the junction of Gillingham Lane and Spray Lane).
 The first record of the inn is in 1766.
 The licensee was John Huggins, then in 1768 Daniel Coombes took over ownership of the pub.
 Then in 1769, the government decided to extend the 'field of fire' of the Chatham Lines.

 They bought land beside the Lines, converting it into farmland, which they leased out for the next 20 years.
 The inn's lease expired so the owner acquired a new plot of land outside of the field of fire land (about 16 foot).
 The timber-structure was then re-built along Mill Road (which was then known as Fox Lane).
 It later was called the Black Lion Hotel.
 In 1896, it was re-built of brick.
 In the 1920s, the name was changed to the Black Lion, after the licensee (Mr Cockrill) appealed to the brewers.
 The farm fields around the pub, were known as the 'Black Lion Fields'.
 In the 1970s, the sports centre was built on the fields and named after the fields.

 In December 2007, worked started on a 3-year refurbishment on the leisure centre, costing £11.1million.
 A new purpose-built gymnastics centre and an eight-lane athletics track was built.
 This 'regional centre of sporting excellence', was completed in 2010.

 It was then opened on 28 July 2011 by Princess Anne.
 Following the opening the park hosted the 2011 European Modern Pentathlon Championships.

 During, the 2012 London Olympics, it was used as a training centre for 2012 Olympics overseas’ teams including the Senegal Team.
 The Paralympic Association of Barbados and Portuguese trampolining squad have also signed agreements to train for the Olympics at Medway Park and the neighbouring Jumpers Rebound Centre respectively.

 The Black Lion public house, closed as a pub in March 2013.

+In the Autumn of 2013, Medway Park hosted the 2013 Wheelchair Rugby League World Cup Final.

 In June 2014, 'Medway and Maidstone Athletic Club' held the first local competition on the athletics track.

 The Lower Lines

-Built in 1804, as an extension of the 'Chatham Lines' (built in 1755).
-They are large deep ditches with brick lined walls (similar to the upgraded Fort Amherst fortifications).

-It is designated as a Scheduled Ancient Monument.

-In June 1808, after an act of parliament was passed, a road from Gillingham heading north towards St Mary's Island was closed, for the building of the Lower Lines.

-Afterwards in the 1800s, the Lower Lines were used to train the Royal Engineer sappers, including mining, removing defence foundations and escalading.